lxzyuan/mpsfm/README.md

 # Evaluation

-Run the [evaluation script](mpsfm_private/scripts/benchmark.py) to benchmark MP-SfM on our low-overlap [test sets](mpsfm_private/local/testsets).
+Run the [evaluation script](scripts/benchmark.py) to benchmark MP-SfM on our low-overlap [test sets](local/testsets).
 **Note:** The script automatically downloads data into [mpsfm_private/local/benchmarks].
-For more control over the download, see [Download and Preprocessing](#download-and-preprocessing).
+For more control over the download, see [Output Directories and Data Preprocessing](#output-directories-and-data-preprocessing).

-Benchmarks on ETH3D and SMERF can be run as follows, using [paper/repr-sp-lg_m3dv2.yaml](mpsfm_private/configs/paper/repr-sp-lg_m3dv2.yaml) and the `minimal` overlap setting:
+Benchmarks on ETH3D and SMERF can be run as follows, using [paper/repr-sp-lg_m3dv2.yaml](configs/paper/repr-sp-lg_m3dv2.yaml) and the `minimal` overlap setting:

 ```bash
 python scripts/benchmark.py -d eth3d -m minimal
 python scripts/benchmark.py -d smerf -m minimal
 ```

 The script will evalute the reconstruction per scene.
-To aggragate the experiment results across [test sets](mpsfm_private/local/testsets), run the aggregation scripts in your temrinal:
+To aggragate the experiment results across [test sets](local/testsets), run the aggregation scripts in your temrinal:

 ```bash
 python scripts/aggregate_experiments/eth3d.py -m minimal